maxpenner/DECT-NR-Plus-SDR/README.md

 ## Limitations of an SDR with Host Processing

+All processing of IQ samples and all decisions about the radio device state (gains, frequencies etc.) are made on the host.
+The host exchanges IQ samples and the radio device state with the radio device over an interface (100/10/1GbE, PCIe, USB etc.) which imposes a certain latency depending on the interface type and properties (Ethernet ideally less than 100 $\mu s$, USB up to 2 $ms$).
+The following restrictions arise as a result:
+- The time between receiving a packet and sending a response packet is comparatively large and latencies such as for IEEE 802.11 (e.g. SIFS  of 16 $\mu s$ or less) are not feasible.
-- Quasi-instantaneous channel access with prior Listen-Before-Talk (LBT) is not possible since all channel measurements are carried out on the host.
-By the time the host has measured the channel as free and the TX packet arrives at the radio hardware, the channel measurements may already be stale.
+- Quasi-instantaneous channel access with prior Listen-Before-Talk (LBT) is not possible.
+By the time the host has measured the channel as free and the TX packet arrives at the radio device, the channel measurement may already be stale.
 - The [AGC](#agc) is slow.
 By the time the host has made the decision to change a gain setting, the channel conditions may have already changed significantly.

-- SDR devices are general-purpose devices with limitations regarding typical hardware parameters such as output power, linearity, receiver sensitivity, noise figure, selectivity etc.
+Furthermore, most SDRs are general-purpose devices with limitations regarding typical hardware parameters such as output power, linearity, receiver sensitivity, noise figure, selectivity etc.

 ## Known Issues